-Manufacturing: The mechanical or chemical transformation of materials or substances into new products, including but not limited to the assembling of component parts, the creation of products, and the blending of materials including but not limited to oils, plastics, resins, metal, wood, stone, etc. Includes drop forge.
-Manufacturing establishments are greater than or equal to 10,000 square feet.
+Manufacturing: The mechanical or chemical transformation of materials or substances into new products, including but not limited to the assembling of component parts, the creation of products, and the blending of materials including but not limited to oils, plastics, resins, metal, wood, stone, etc, including drop forge, and incidental storage and distribution of products.
+A manufacturing use may include a show room and/or offer public tours that are incorporated into the facility's ordinary operations.

-Manufacturing-tour Oriented: A manufacturing and/or processing establishment in which public tours are accommodated and incorporated into the facility's ordinary operations and may include the accessory retail sale of products or goods produced on the premises.